zack-dev-cm/github-repo-sum.github.io/index.md

 ## Key Highlights

--   **Senior Deep Learning Engineer** with 7+ years of dedicated experience, specializing in areas from image classification and segmentation to Optical Character Recognition (OCR) and advanced multi-modal Transformer reasoning models.
+-   **Senior Deep Learning Engineer** with **7+ years** of dedicated experience, specializing in areas from image classification and segmentation to Optical Character Recognition (OCR) and advanced multi-modal Transformer reasoning models.
 -   **Upwork Top Rated Plus Contractor**, consistently ranked in the **top 1% of AI developers**
--   **Proven Mentor & Educator**, having led corporate training programs, instructed undergraduates in Computer Vision fundamentals, and discovered a passion for knowledge sharing.
+-   **Proven Mentor & Educator**, having led corporate training programs, instructed undergraduates in Computer Vision and Deep Learning fundamentals, and discovered a passion for knowledge sharing.

 ---